 Hot water bottles may become very handy if it gets really cold.
 You can wrap a piece of fabric around it to dampen the heat.
 Then proceed to place it in your core region to warm up from the inside.
 Be careful not to burn yourself though.

-The goal is to be able to enjoy your favourite sports outdoors without freezing.
+The goal is to be able to enjoy your favorite sports outdoors without freezing.
 And that is absolutely doable with the tips you just got.
 The ultimate hack is preparedness at all times.